T-J-Whittington/A____r-Test/README.md

 ---------

 # My Solution
-I chose to use a Symfony framework as both myself and Arbor use it, and I know that it can accomplish the given task.
+I chose to use a Symfony framework as both myself and a____r use it, and I know that it can accomplish the given task.
 I chose Docker as the containerised nature of it allows for easier reproduction and testing.

 I went with an API style as the test document specified a backend.
 I originally planned to do a very basic React frontend but opted to create a purely backend system which I developed using Postman.